-- 1. No minimum lot sizes or shapes shall be required, except as may be established as part of the site development plan review. - 2.
-No minimum distance between on-site structures shall be required, except as may be established as part of the site development plan review.
+- 1. No minimum lot sizes or shapes shall be required, except as established as a condition of approval. may be established as part of the site development plan review. - 2.
+No minimum distance between on-site structures shall be required, except as established as a condition of approval. may be established as part of the site development plan review.
 However, Fire Code requirements shall be met. - 3.
-No minimum yard setbacks shall be required, except as may be established as part of the site development plan review.
+No minimum yard setbacks shall be required, except as established as a condition of approval. may be established as part of the site development plan review. - 4.
+If approved, minimum lot size, building separation, and setbacks shall be established as part of the conditions of approval.